Transformer for Partial Differential Equations' Operator Learning: Conclusion

 \section{Conclusion}

 In this work, we introduce OFormer, a fully point-based attention architecture for PDEs' solution operator learning.
 The proposed model shows competitive performance on PDE operator learning and offers flexibility with input/output discretizations.
 We also showcase that a trained data-driven model can learn to generalize to diverse instances of PDEs without inputting system parameters (NS-mix) and learn meaningful representation for system identification.
-The major limitation is that given few assumptions are made on the grid structure, the model needs sufficient data to reach its optimal performance.
+The major limitation is that given few assumptions are made on the grid structure, the model needs sufficient data to reach its optimal performance, and linear attention mechanism is still relatively computationally expensive for higher resolution grids.
 In addition, just like most of the other data-driven models, the accumulated error of the model's prediction on long-term transient phenomena such as turbulent fluids is unneglectable, unlike numerical solvers which are usually guaranteed to be stable.